Last updated: April 30, 2026

 Frequently Asked Questions

-How do I get a cosmetology license in Kansas?
+How many hours of cosmetology school do I need in Kansas?

-Do I need a separate license for my salon location in Kansas?
+Do I need a license to braid hair in Kansas?

 More Kansas Business Guides